collective/quills.app/quills/app/tests/fixedBugs.rst

 Quills browser tests
 ====================

-Here we check for fixed bugs usins tests, that don't fit into the 'narrative' in the main browser test.
+Here we check for fixed bugs using tests, that don't fit into the 'narrative' in the main browser test.
 First some boilerplate to get our browser up and running:

     >>> self.setRoles(("Contributor",))